 - 2 cups sliced apple chunks, or about 2 medium size apples (cored), or 1 large size apple (cored)

-Note: I also used a 8×4 inch loaf pan, plus 3 muffin cups with this recipe.
+- Note: I have also used a 8×4 inch loaf pan, plus 3 muffin cups with this recipe.
 You can also, of course, use mini loaf pans.

 If you like PUMPKIN, I have a wonderful board on Pinterest for you: